Portfolio-Projects42/front-end-projects/docs-projects/guides/test-runner/watch-and-debug/index.md

 It opens the browser with the focused test file.

-Now to "pause" the actual code execution, we can add a `debugger` statement into our code.
+Now to "pause" the actual code execution, we can add a `debugger` statement into my code.

 👉 `src/sum.js`